If you came to this page directly, you might wish to read a page with an introduction to this section first.

 (above) Ceiling with the heraldic symbols and monograms of Sigismondo Pandolfo Malatesta: (below) frescoes showing hunting children

 The Malatesta and the Sforza decorated an apartment inside the castle where according to tradition Lucrezia Borgia, daughter of Pope Alexander VI, lived for a while with Giovanni Sforza, her first husband.
 The frescoes and the nice views over the sea and the countryside apparently did not elicit feelings of love in the couple, because a few years later Giovanni was forced to admit he had not consummated the marriage.

 (left) Room of Paolo and Francesca; (right) Andrea Della Robbia glazed terracotta

 Zanvettori bought furniture and works of art on the antiquarian market to give visitors an idea of the life in the castle at the end of the XVth century.
 One room however recalls an event of the very early days of the Malatesta at Gradara.
-According to tradition Francesca da Polenta, wife of Gianciotto Malatesta, fell in love with Paolo, Gianciotto's brother, while the two were reading a book at Gradara.
+According to tradition Francesca da Polenta (from Ravenna), wife of Gianciotto Malatesta, fell in love with Paolo, Gianciotto's brother, while the two were reading a book.
 They were killed by Gianciotto when he heard about their affair.
 Lord Byron translated Dante's account of the event (Inferno - Canto V).
 The image used as background for this page shows a painting by Dante Gabriel Rossetti portraying Paolo and Francesca.

 "The Land where I was born (1) sits by the Seas